HenryGalvezQ/starter-project/docs/REPORT.md

 ## 3. Challenges Faced

-The requirement to build a robust "Offline-First" app introduced significant engineering challenges.
+The requirement to build a robust "Offline-First" app introduced significant engineering challenges that went beyond simple CRUD operations.

 ### 3.1.
 The "Race Condition" in Synchronization
 **Challenge:** When a user opens the app, the system tries to download updates from the cloud (Pull).
-Simultaneously, if the user modifies data locally (Push), a race condition occurs where local changes could be overwritten by stale remote data.
+Simultaneously, if the user modifies data locally (Push), a race condition occurs where local changes could be overwritten by stale remote data or duplicate entries could be created.
 **Solution:** I implemented a **Mutex Lock (Semaphore)** pattern in the `ArticleRepositoryImpl`.
 A boolean flag `_isSyncing` prevents overlapping sync processes.
 Furthermore, I implemented a "State Merging" strategy: before inserting remote data, the repository checks the local database to preserve user-generated states like `isSaved` or `isLiked` that haven't synced yet.

 ### 3.2.
 Soft Deletes in an Offline Environment
-**Challenge:** If a user deletes an article while offline, we cannot simply remove the row from the local database, or the next sync would re-download it from the cloud.
+**Challenge:** If a user deletes an article while offline, we cannot simply remove the row from the local database, or the next sync would re-download it from the cloud (since it still exists there).
 **Solution:** I implemented a **Soft Delete** mechanism.
 1.  **Local:** The item is marked with `syncStatus = 'pending_delete'`.
-2.  **DAO Filter:** The `ArticleDao` filters these items out of UI queries, making the deletion appear instant to the user.
+2.  **DAO Filter:** The `ArticleDao` filters these items out of UI queries immediately, making the deletion appear instant to the user.
 3.  **SyncWorker:** When connectivity is restored, the worker detects this flag, deletes the resource in Firebase (Storage + Firestore), and finally wipes the local record.

 ### 3.3.
 Handling Hybrid Image Rendering
-**Challenge:** The app needs to display images from the Internet (CachedNetworkImage) for feed items, but File images for locally created reports that haven't been uploaded yet.
+**Challenge:** The app needs to display images from the Internet (`CachedNetworkImage`) for feed items, but `File` images for locally created reports that haven't been uploaded yet.
 **Solution:** I refactored the `ArticleWidget` and `ArticleDetail` to support **Hybrid Rendering**.
-The widget checks for a `localImagePath`.
+The widget prioritizes `localImagePath`.
 If it exists and the file is valid, it renders the local asset; otherwise, it falls back to the remote URL with caching.

 ---